tediousjs/tedious/README.md

 Tedious is an implementation of the [TDS protocol](http://msdn.microsoft.com/en-us/library/dd304523.aspx), which is used to interact with instances of Microsoft's SQL Server.
 It is intended to be a fairly slim implementation of the protocol, with not too much additional functionality.

+**NOTE: New columns are nullable by default as of version 1.11.0**

+Previous behavior can be restored using `config.options.enableAnsiNullDefault = false`.
+See [pull request 230](https://github.com/pekim/tedious/pull/230).

 **NOTE: Default login behavior has changed slightly as of version 1.2**

 See the [changelog](http://pekim.github.io/tedious/changelog.html) for version history.